Membership Privacy Risks of Sharpness Aware Minimization: Experimental setup

 \subsubsection{Hyperparameter tuning for Texas-100 \& Purchase-100}

 We chose the best model as discussed before for CIFAR-10/100.
-We trained models with SAM, SGD, our proposed loss with a learning rate of 0.1 with weight decay 0.0005 and Nesterov momentum of 0.9.
+We trained models with a learning rate of 0.1 with weight decay 0.0005 and Nesterov momentum of 0.9.
 We trained the models on Purchase-100 for a total of 100 epochs and on Texas-100 for a total on 75 epochs.
 During training, we employed a batch size of 512 for the Purchase-100 dataset and a batch size of 128 for the Texas-100 dataset.